boldingd/EclipsePhaseContent/Locus.md

 Well, that starts out being between you and your neighbor — again, the occupants of Locus reject the idea of a state, even a communist one, so there isn't any law or law enforcement.

 > **rategorytheory**: Really, really struggling to bite my tongue, here.
+> So, if someone breaks into my module and stabs me, the rest of Locus just down-votes him, and its my problem after that?
+>
+> **Gunslinger\#MONOLITH**: Depends.
+> For *you*, probably.
+> For people who can get their rep scores above zero, there are a lot of coops that provide medical services, social support, emotional support…
+>
+> **plasmage**: I mean, didn't you just kind of concede her point?
+> If you're unpopular and someone stabs you, too bad.
+>
+> **Bauble**: If you want people to care when you get stabbed, don't make people want to stab you.
+>
+> **plasmage**: Uhm…
+>
+> **Minerva**: The degree to which you are blaming the victim is alarming.

 If you're both members of the same coop, it might get handled by whatever internal procedures that coop has.
 Some coops have very reasonable internal conflict-resolution procedures; some do not.

-Another "middle step" is gathering up a working group consisting of all your neighbors, and appealing to them to resolve the conflict.
+Another "middle step" is gathering up a working group — usually consisting of other involved parties, associates, and possibly volunteers from justice-related coops — and appealing to them to resolve the conflict.
-Sometimes this works well, but it can also have all the problems you'd expect it to have — if "twenty random passers-by holding an impromptu court" doesn't sound like the start of an impartial legal system that carefully balances the interests of the accused and victim, that's because it generally isn't.
+Sometimes this works well, but it can also have all the problems you'd expect it to have — if "twenty random passers-by holding an impromptu court" doesn't sound like the start of an impartial legal system that carefully balances the interests of the victim and the accused, that's because it generally isn't.

 > **rategorytheory**: There is no amount you could pay me to get me to set foot on this hab.
 >